codepath/android_guides/Persisting-Data-to-the-Device.md

 ### Shared Preferences

-Settings can be persisted for your application by using [SharedPreferences](http://developer.android.com/reference/android/content/SharedPreferences.html) to persist key-value pairs:
+Settings can be persisted for your application by using [SharedPreferences](http://developer.android.com/reference/android/content/SharedPreferences.html) to persist key-value pairs.

+To retrieve an existing `username` key from your Shared Preferences, you can type:

 ```java
 SharedPreferences pref =